Want to Learn Portuguese for Free? Get Started with 15 Outstanding Online Resources

 The courses range from basic (starting from scratch) to colloquial Portuguese.
 There are also shorter courses covering food, numbers, colors, verbs, countries and tenses.
 You will love them all!

-Each video comes equipped with interactive subtitles in Portuguese and English: Hover your mouse over a word to pause the video and see its definition, a memorable image, sample sentences and quick clips where you can hear how the word is used in other videos.
-You can also save words to study later with flashcards that also use reading, audio, video and images to help you remember everything you learn, no matter what kind of learner you are.
+Each video comes equipped with interactive subtitles in Portuguese and English.
+Hover your mouse over a word to pause the video and see its definition, a memorable image, sample sentences and quick clips where you can hear how the word is used in other videos.
+You can also save words to study later with flashcards that also use reading, audio, video and images, and even let you speak answers into your phone for speaking practice.

-The only voices you will hear are those of native speakers talking about real-life situations that you would actually experience if you were living in Portugal or Brazil.
+The only voices you will hear are those of native speakers, allowing you to actually experience what it would be like to live in Portugal or Brazil.
 This kind of language immersion means you are not learning a language in isolation—so when you want to remember a word, you can easily recall it as part of that one song you had stuck in your head for weeks (for example).

 FluentU’s learning program also uses the spaced repetition method, which takes into account the words you know and the words you do not, and reintroduces them to you at intervals to make sure you do not forget anything.